calnet-oss/grails-external-groovy-plugin/README.md

 default, place the overrides in your `Config.groovy`.

-The above settings are described in greater detail in different sections below, but here's quick summary:
+The above settings are described in greater detail in different sections below, but here's a quick summary:

  * `defaultScriptDirectory` - The directory containing your external scripts.